-The Elave difference means no sulfates SLES/SLS, no parabens, no perfume, no formaldehyde, no methylisothiazolinone (MI), no alcohol, no soap, no colours & more.
+Our Elave difference means no soaps (sulfates like SLES/SLS), no parabens, no perfume, no formaldehyde, no methylisothiazolinone (MI), no alcohol, no colours & more.

 NO DYES/NO COLOUR

-A group of chemicals that are used in the production of plastics and vinyl products to help make them softer and are used as solvents in cosmetics and other household products.
+United States A group of chemicals that are used as solvents in cosmetics and other household products.
 They may be listed as dibutyl phthalate, dithylhexyl phthalate, DEHP and DBP.
 However they are not always listed on the product label because they are often components of the listed ‘fragrance’, ‘parfum’, or ‘perfume’.
-DEHP has been linked to male and female reproductive problems and the EU has banned the use of some phthalates in PVC toys listing it as a ‘substance of very high concern’.

 Fragrances are nearly always present in cosmetic products.
 Fragrances and perfumes can contain typically a hundred or more fragrance components that can potentially trigger contact allergy or provoke skin irritations in some individuals.
 After nickel allergy, fragrance allergy is the most prevalent contact allergy.
 In addition to contact allergy, non-allergic adverse reactions can also be triggered by fragrances including irritant contact dermatitis and contact urticaria (raised, red, itchy rash), pigmented cosmetic dermatitis and photosensitivity.
 The constituents of a fragrance are considered a trade secret which allows a mixture of unknown fragrance components

 to be added to skincare products but only indicated on the label by the word ‘fragrance’.

 NO METHYLISOTHIAZOLINE (MIT)